jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_shape_format_set_no_line.rs` - This example demonstrates adding a
   Textbox shape and turning off its border.

-* `doc_shape_gradient_fill.rs` - This example demonstrates adding a Textbox
-  shape and setting some of the gradient fill properties.
+* `doc_shape_format.rs` - This example demonstrates adding a Textbox shape and setting some of its properties.

 * `doc_shape_gradient_fill_set_gradient_stops.rs` - This example
   demonstrates adding a Textbox shape and setting some of the gradient fill